uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_encoding.rst

 How to add a new encoding
 ===========================

-To add a new encoder to immuneML, add a new package to source.encodings and create a new class there, which inherits :py:obj:`source.encodings.DatasetEncoder.DatasetEncoder`.
+To add a new encoder to immuneML, add a new package to immuneML.encodings and create a new class there, which inherits :py:obj:`immuneML.encodings.DatasetEncoder.DatasetEncoder`.
 The name of the class should be descriptive and user-friendly, and has to end with ‘Encoder’.
 The name prefix (everything before ‘Encoder’) will be the name that the user should specify in the YAML specification (e.g., for an encoder called ‘SequenceAbundanceEncoder’, the name referenced in the specification will be ‘SequenceAbundance’).